cbahena/cbahena/README.md

 -->

 <p align="justify">
 Welcome to my GitHub Page.
-I have been programming for more than 14 years and worked with many languages and technologies.
+I have been programming for more than 14 years and I've worked with many languages and technologies.

 </p>